sol/doctest/README.markdown

 a potentially unexpected dependency between tests.
 In order to isolate tests, you can use `--isolate-modules`.

+Note that by default each module (and its dependencies) will be recompiled for each GHCi sessions.
+If you're using cabal-doctest consider using `--use-package-db` to load functions from a precompiled package.

 ## Parallel tests
 Run tests in parallel with `-jN`.
 Either `-j` or `-j0` sets the number of threads to `GHC.Conc.numCapabilities`.
 The default is `-j1`.
 Any other `N` implies